 The previous Recycled Water cost of service analysis was conducted in 2022 therefore an update to the rate structure is not necessary at this time.
-The proposed percent increases to the Recycled Water will be applied to the current rate structure.
+The proposed percent increases to the Recycled Water (see Figure 21) will be applied to the current rate structure.
 The proposed 5-year schedule for Recycled Water rates is detailed in Schedule RW-3.